Icinga/icingaweb2/doc/form.md

 in this case, but no errors are added to the created form.

+In order to be able to use isSubmittedAndValid, you have to define a submitbutton in the form.
+This is done with the *setSubmitLabel(string)* function, with the first parameter being the label set to the submit button.

 #### Pre validation

 To handle dependend fields you can just override *preValid()* or *postValid()*